There are so many things to consider when crocheting baby blankets. Yarn, hook, pattern to use, size to make, etc. It’s enough to make your head spin!

 By far the most popular pattern on my site, this blanket has been made many times with gorgeous results.
 Full video tutorial, too!

 This free crochet pattern uses two Caron Cotton Cakes to create a striped blanket with a shell border.
-This pattern also includes a video tutorial and was features on Hookin’ on Hump day from Moogly Blog!
+This pattern also includes a video tutorial and was featured on Hookin’ on Hump Day from Moogly Blog!

 Lion Brand Yarn’s Feels Like Butta is wonderful in this striped blanket with a lacy border.
 Grab the bonus bundle skeins from Michael’s stores and make this blanket with 2 skeins!

 You can snag this pattern as a free pdf download when you join the newsletter!
 See the subscription box below.

 One skein Red Heart Super Saver Ombre and one solid skein for the border will allow you to crochet this easy blanket.
 The yarn does the color work for you!
 Also check out the Elegant Ombre Baby Blanket.
 Both of these blankets also come with video tutorials!

 If you are interested in seeing more, be sure to check out all of my free crochet patterns here!